ovhlabs/knowledge-base/en/_posts/2015-03-12-jekyll-and-swift-object-storage.md

 We're going to skip customizing the Jekyll pages itself, if you're curious on how to go about this the [Jekyll Documentation](http://jekyllrb.com/docs/home/) is extensive and contains all you will need to know.

-#Rclone.
+#Rclone

 Rclone is a command line program to sync files and directories to and from cloudstorage solutions.

-We want to use Rclone as it offers an easy way to sync our Jekyll _site to Runabove Object Storage.
+We want to use Rclone as it offers an easy way to sync our Jekyll _site to RunAbove Object Storage.
 Whilst the same could be achieved with swiftclient, Rclone shines in being able to list the files on the Object Storage and only upload the files that have either been modified or newly created.
 To top it off, it will take care of removing files that are no longer there, saving us from the headache of manually removing these files with the swiftclient.

-##Setting up Rclone.
+##Setting up Rclone

 Rclone is written in Golang, which means we need to tell GO where to download and build packages.